MicrosoftDocs/visualstudio-docs/docs/docker/image-building-best-practices.md

     `Using cache`.
 So, hooray!
 We're using the build cache.
 Pushing and pulling this image and updates to it will be much faster as well.
 Hooray!

 ## Multi-Stage Builds

 While we're not going to dive into it too much in this tutorial, multi-stage builds are an incredibly powerful tool to help use multiple stages to create an image.
 There are several advantages for them:

 - Separate build-time dependencies from runtime dependencies
-- Reduce overall image size by shipping _only_ what your app needs to run
+- Reduce overall image size by shipping *only* what your app needs to run

-### Maven/Tomcat Example
+### Maven/Tomcat example

 When building Java-based applications, a JDK is needed to compile the source code to Java bytecode.
 However, that JDK isn't needed in production.
 Also, you might be using tools like Maven or Gradle to help build the app.